Mallik-G/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

 5. Leave the remaining options default and select the **Review + create** button at the bottom of the page.

-6. On the **Create a Virtual machine page**, you can review all configurations of the VM you are about to create.
+6. On the **Create a virtual machine page**, you can review all configurations of the VM you are about to create.
 When you are ready, select **Create**.

    ![](images/validation.png)